greenertux/boinc-awattar/README.md

 2. Create a crontab or another way to run this script after a new hour has started

 ### Sample crontab
-This crontab deletes the values downloaded from Awattar once a new day begins and runs the control script every hour
+This crontab runs the control script every hour.
+In case the time is not exactly in sync I decided to wait for one minute after the full hour.

 ```
-2 * * * * /path/to/controller.sh
+1 * * * * /path/to/controller.sh
-1 0 * * * rm "/path/to/current.yaml"
 ```